cado-security/product-help/docs/cado-response/community-edition/intro.md

 Interested in getting started?
 Here are some of the most frequently accessed help topics.

 ### Signing up for Cado Response Community Edition
-Sign up for access at the [Cado Response Community Edition website page](https://cadosecurity.com/community).
+The Cado Response Community Edition website page is **COMING SOON!**.
 Once signed up, a Cado representative will send you a license and link to our CloudFormation template.

 ### Deploying in your cloud environment